Making responsible, carbon-efficient choices for your website.

 To futureproof your website from becoming carbon-heavy again in future, take care over how it is maintained and extended in future.
 We can help you record the steps your organisation has taken to ensure its website is sustainably managed.
 We can then build on this to create a set of guidelines to ensure future development does not undo all your hard work.

-How Square Eye can help
+How Square Eye can help you become more carbon efficient

 We’re here to help you become more sustainable online.
 That can start with an informal Zoom call where we answer your questions and give you suggestions, or we can conduct a formal sustainability audit on your digital operations, including: